 Regardless of how severe your problem is, overcoming ecstasy will require you to make changes in your lifestyle.
 The ecstasy user must learn to live life without taking drugs and, in most cases, without continuing to engage in the partying lifestyle.
 Attempting to quit ecstasy while going back to clubbing is almost a guarantee of relapse.

-Addiction Helper is an independent organisation offering free advice, referrals and assessments to those in need.
+Addiction Helper is an organisation offering free advice, referrals and assessments to those in need.
 We are here to help you if you are struggling with ecstasy in any way.
 Do not wait to get help for your problem; there is no guarantee you will survive your next party if you wait.